-- If nondisplay is specified and high intensity, reverse image, or underline is also specified, the field is defined as nondisplay only. - If a field is defined as either nondisplay or protected, or both, and column separators are requested, the column separators are displayed on a 5251 Display Station and on a 5291 Display Station; the column separators are not displayed on a 5292 Color Display Station.
+- If nondisplay is specified and high intensity, reverse image, or underline is also specified, the field is defined as nondisplay only. - If a field has Y specified for the nondisplay or protect field attributes or both, and column separators are requested, the column separators are displayed on a 5251 Display Station and on a 5291 Display Station; the column separators are not displayed on a 5292 Color Display Station.